 The benefits afforded to the beneficiaries by the continuation of my Trust, such as protection against the claims of judgment creditors, divorcing spouses, and insulation from the reach of governmental agencies; and

 The likelihood of re-enactment of a federal estate, gift, or generation-skipping transfer tax or comparable tax which would subject my Trust Estate to the imposition of such tax or taxes in the hands of, or upon lifetime or testamentary transfers by, the beneficiaries to whom my Trust Estate would have been distributed upon termination.

+I would prefer that the court handle this decision along with taxation laws being presented by a tax consultant to the judge.

 Consultation

-My Trustee is authorized to consult with the Special Co-Trustee as to any matter relating to the investment of assets, discretionary distributions and the use of principal, tax matters, dealings with the beneficiaries, and any other matter relating to the administration of my Trust in keeping with the objectives and purpose of this Trust Agreement.
+My Trustee is authorized to consult with the Special Co-Trustee as to any matter relating to the investment of assets, and the use of principal, tax matters, dealings with the beneficiaries, and any other matter relating to the administration of my Trust in keeping with the objectives and purpose of this Trust Agreement.
 My Trustee will not be liable for any act or omission to act if acting according to the written instructions of, or with the written consent of, the Special Co-Trustee.

 Accounting and Transaction Reports